msfreemind/think-land/README.md

 ## Demo Account

-To see a demonstration of the functionality with a demo account, visit the website and click on the "DEMO" link in the navbar.
+To see a demonstration of the functionality, visit the website and click on the "DEMO" link in the navbar.

 ## Theory